 144 (sq. ft. of your screen) x 16 (ideal SMPTE foot-lamberts) = 2,304 lumens

 Therefore, 2,304 lumens are the ideal value for a 16′ x 9′ screen (in the dark and outdoors).

 Let me be clear, this is a very rough guide to calculating how many lumens you need.
 Most people won’t even need to worry about it.

-But at the very least I hope this calculation gives you a rough idea on how many lumens you will need, if indeed this is important to you.
+But at the very least I hope this calculation gives you a rough idea of how many lumens you will need if indeed this is important to you.